 The Olympic Games is regarded as the foremost international multi-sport event in the world today.
-The first Olympic Games hosted under the regulation of the International Olympic Committee (IOC) was held in 1896 in Athens, Greece, and the most recent one was completed in 2012 in London, United Kingdom.
-The 2016 Olympic Games are scheduled to begin on Friday, August 5th, and will be hosted by the Brazilian city of Rio de Janeiro.
+The first Olympic Games hosted under the regulation of the International Olympic Committee (IOC) was held in 1896 in Athens, Greece.
 For decades, the series of Olympic Games have influenced and were, in turn, influenced by international affairs and relations between countries.
 Thus, it is not quite surprising that a number of Olympic Games are associated with major controversies and scandals that have marred international relations and triggered tension between nations.
 Boycotts by countries for various reasons, the clash of political ideologies between participating nations, wars and terrorism, acts of racial and sexual discrimination, use of barred performance-enhancing drugs by athletes, have all been instrumental in blemishing the success story of some Olympic Games.
 Here we present some of the most controversial Summer Olympic Games events in history.

 20. 2000 Summer Olympics